vsaliievaa/Workaround-UX-improvements/README.md

 ### Testing

 Two iterations of testing were conducted to validate the assumptions made in the prototypes.
-After this stage, I analyzed the new inputs form users and updated the impact-effort matrix accordingly.
+After this stage, I analyzed the collected inputs from users and updated the impact-effort matrix accordingly.